KxSystems/docs/docs/cloud/azure/architecture.md

 of KX, most underlying kdb+ processes that constitute the system can be placed anywhere in this architecture.
 For example, for latency, compliance or other reasons, the datafeeds might be relayed through your on-premises data center.
-Or the connection from the feedhandlers might be made directly from the Azure Virtual Network (VNet) into the market-data source.
+Alternatively, the connection from the feedhandlers might be made directly from the Azure Virtual Network (VNet) into the market-data source.